slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 **Remote Desktop Access**

-To set up remote desktop access, first set the `enableHostAdapter` value to true and then configure the LinuxHost Adapter.
-This is a simplified resource manager for Open OnDemand built from various components installed both on the OnDemand server and backend compute resources.
+To set up remote desktop access, set the `enableHostAdapter` value to true, then configure the LinuxHost Adapter.
+This is a simplified resource manager for built from various components installed on the OnDemand server and backend compute resources.
 These components are TurboVNC, nmap-ncat, and websockify on the OnDemand server, and Singularity, tmux, pstree, and timeout on the backend cluster.